jvelasc25/documentation-test/docs/user-guide/ad-cellpackbm-sl/ad-cellpackbm-sl hardware guide.rst

 #.
 Download and install the BMS Browser GUI Broadmarket.
 #.
 Open the program files folder of the BMS Browser GUI in the host PC and look for the SDP-K1 .bin file.
     ``C:\Analog Devices\BMS_Browser_GUI_Broadmarket-Rel2.0.0\USB_TO_SPI_Firmware``
 #.
-Plug the micro-USB cable to the MAX32625PICO.
+Plug the micro USB cable to the MAX32625PICO.
 #.
 Press the button on the MAX32625PICO and then plug the other end of the micro-USB cable into the PC.
 A red LED should blink, then hold steady, and a MAINTENANCE drive should appear on your PC.
 #.
 Drag and drop the ``SDP_K1_PyBMS_USB_TO_SPI_Bytes_Debug_USB_Port.bin`` file onto the MAINTENANCE drive.
 The file transfer should be complete in about 30 seconds.
 #.
 Unplug and replug the device.
 #.
-After completing this step, a “DAPLINK” drive should appear.
+After completing this step, a  **DAPLINK** drive should appear.
 You can drag and drop the firmware (.bin files separate from the above) onto it to program the SDP-K1.